Personal Injury

 No, not necessarily.

 A successful claim is entirely dependent upon a claimant being able to prove that their injury resulted from the negligence or breach of statutory duty of their employer.
 This is the only basis on which legal liability can be established.
-So, the fact that an injury may have been severe or that considerable earnings may have been lost does not in themselves mean that there is a claim.
+So, the fact that an injury may have been severe or that considerable earnings may have been lost does not in itself mean that there is a claim.
 There will only be a claim if legal liability for the workplace accident can be established.

-If the employers’ insurers consider the cause of the accident at work was not due to negligence or breach of statutory duty they will issue a denial of liability, in response to which you would need strong evidence of their negligent acts or omissions in order to prove your case.
+If the employers’ insurers consider the cause of the accident at work was not due to negligence or breach of statutory duty, they will issue a denial of liability, in response to which you would need strong evidence of their negligent acts or omissions in order to prove your case.

 If you have been injured at work due to the negligence of your employer, contact our accident lawyers as soon as possible to discuss your circumstances.
 We can help you by providing guidance, support and legal representation to achieve the accident at work compensation you deserve.